 Peace making or conflict resolution is integrated into peace building.
 However, peacemaking is only one leg of the tripod of peace building, which tripod this course fully covers.
 It is one thing to make peace.
 It is another thing to build peace.
 Peacemaking is ad hoc.
 Peace building is both long term and institutional.
 Peacemaking makes peace to happen sustainably when the other two legs of peace building are in place.
-Peace building is corporate and collaborative.
+Peace building therefore sustains peace and ensures its durability.
+Peacemaking could be personal but peace building is corporate and collaborative.
 The skills set for peacemaking/conflict resolution are therefore different from those needed for peace building: one is majorly internal to the mediator and peacemaker; the other is essentially external to them.
 The goal of this course is to impart holistic duplicable skills for effective peacebuilding.
-We shall study what makes peace agencies in each community.
+We shall study what makes peace happen corporately in individual communities.
+We shall study how to promote this communal peace agencies in each community.
 Being the most visible leg of the tripod, we shall study how to establish a mediation center, which is where professional conflict resolution and peacemaking happen, be it for a fee or otherwise.
 We shall study the importance of networks of peace builders and how to build them locally and internationally.
 All these learning points will take place in a strictly hands-on practical class to achieve a highly impactful learning experience.